Groundwater Storage Anomalies

 Groundwater storage variations with global coverage and monthly resolution displayed here are the results of the project Global Gravity-based Groundwater Product (G3P) .
 G3P has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement nº 870353.
 The purpose of G3P was to develop a prototype for a new Copernicus service.
 Accordingly, data presented here should be treated as such.

-As terrestrial water storage (TWS), observed by GRACE/GRACE-FO, is the sum of the variations of several storage compartments including groundwater, a cross-cutting combination of TWS variations with other individual water storage variations based on the existing portfolio of the Copernicus services is applied.
-Accordingly, groundwater storage anomalies (relative to a long-term mean) are derived as follows:
+As terrestrial water storage (TWS) variations observed by GRACE/GRACE-FO represent the sum of the variations of several storage compartments including groundwater, a cross-cutting combination of TWS variations with other individual water storage variations based on the existing portfolio of the Copernicus services is applied.
+Accordingly, groundwater storage anomalies (relative to a long-term mean) are derived from the anomalies of the other storage compartments as follows:

-groundwater = terrestrial water storage – soil moisture - glaciers - snow - surface water bodies
+groundwater storage = terrestrial water storage – soil moisture - glacier mass - snow water equivalent - surface water storage

 The individual quantities given in this equation as well as their uncertainties can be visualized by clicking on the respective name of a particular quantity next to the spatial plot, or by using the corresponding pulldown menu in the spatial plot.
 It is important to note that:

-• all storage products represent anomalies relative to the long-term mean over the period 2002/04 through 2020/12;
+• all storage products represent anomalies relative to the long-term mean over the period 2002/04 through 2020/12 (omitting GRACE/GRACE-FO data gaps, i.e., months where no GRACE/GRACE-FO observations are available);

 • all the different storage anomalies are provided in terms of mm of equivalent water height;